Apply to UConn School of Pharmacy

 The UConn School of Pharmacy provides students the opportunity to pursue highly regarded degrees, focus in the concentrations they want, and continue learning though dynamic graduate programing, all within a vibrant and diverse community.
 Deadlines for applications are outlined below.
 Please email email@example.com with any questions.

-Deadline for Merit and Honors consideration: December 1, 2020
+Priority First-Year Application Deadline for Merit Scholarship and Honors Consideration: December 1, 2023

 High school students interested in pharmacy should apply through UConn's undergraduate admissions office.
 You will have an opportunity to select a B.S. in Pharmacy Studies major.